 - Mechanical Killer – Unlike many traditional chemical insecticides, insects...

-And speaking of essential oils, many actually ruin the wax coating of water bugs when they come into direct contact.
+As for essential oils, many actually ruin the protective wax coating of their exoskeletons when they come into direct contact.
 Some of the more potent essential oils you can use on water bugs are cedarwood, lemongrass, and peppermint.

 Dawn dish soap is an excellent, environmentally friendly bug killer.
 Just a little bit in a spray bottle with water is all you need.

-When the soapy water hits the water bugs, it will suffocate them.
+When the soapy water hits these pests, it will suffocate them.
 The best part is, it won’t harm any fish or other aquatic life unless you’re dumping entire undiluted bottles in the water.

 These solutions are mostly chemical options and may harm fish or other critters you want to keep around, so use with responsibly.

 A thin layer of boric acid can be highly effective.
 When ingested, the acid will eat away at the big from the inside, killing it.
-Just be warned, boric acid is poisonous to humans and pets and was responsible for a lot of infant and toddler deaths in the 1800s (when they would add it to spoiled milk to make it last longer).
+Just be warned, boric acid is poisonous to humans and pets.
+It was responsible for a lot of infant and toddler deaths in the 1800s (when they would add it to spoiled milk to make it last longer).

-There is a wide range of pesticides, especially pyrethrins, that can kill water bugs on contact.
+There is a wide range of pesticides, especially pyrethrins, that can kill waterbugs on contact.
 In many cases, they’ll leave behind a residue that remains active for up to three months.
-Obviously, these poisons can kill more than just water bugs, so be careful when using them, so you don’t harm any beneficial critters.
+Obviously, these poisons can kill more than just waterbugs, so be careful when using them.
+When used responsibly, you won’t harm any beneficial critters.

 - Quick knockdown and long-lasting - 90+ day residual